NidhiKchauhan/NLP-and-Language-Model-in-Medical-Domain/README.md

 | General pathological conditions | 3844          | 961       | 4805      |
 | **Total**                       | **11550**     | **2888**  | **14438** |

-## Citation information
+## Citation information for the Dataset

 This dataset was created during the writing of our paper titled [Evaluating Unsupervised Text Classification: Zero-shot and Similarity-based Approaches](https://doi.org/10.1145/3582768.3582795).

-When citing this medical abstracts dataset in academic papers and theses, please use the following BibTeX entry:
+When citing this medical abstract dataset in academic papers and theses, please use the following BibTeX entry:
 ```
 @inproceedings{10.1145/3582768.3582795,
 author = {Schopf, Tim and Braun, Daniel and Matthes, Florian},